 One of the first things you will need to decide on is how you are going to get around.
 There are four options available; scheduled, road, fly-in or a mix.

 East Africa is an unbelievably rich region of abundant wildlife and fantastic wildernesses.
 Kenya, Tanzania, Uganda and Rwanda all possess their own unique wonders.
 Africa’s tallest mountains, biggest lakes and richest savannahs are prominent features, but there is an almost infinite supply of attractions on offer to visitors.
-These are just a few of the region’s chief attractions;
+These are just a few of the region’s chief attractions, that we listed below:

 The Great Migration in the Masai Mara and Serengeti The vast Serengeti–Mara ecosystem, shared by both Kenya and Tanzania, is home to the largest concentration of large mammals on earth and plays host to “The Greatest Show on Earth”, The Great Migration.
 The Masai Mara is situated in the south-eastern corner of Kenya while the Serengeti is in the north of Tanzania.
 Both of these incredible parks offer great viewing at any time of year due to the abundance of the wildlife and immensity of the parks.

 The Bwindi Impenetrable Forest in Uganda and Volcanoes National Park in Rwanda are the two premier places in the world to come into contact with the magnificent and endangered mountain gorilla.
 Trek through the lush and ecologically diverse rainforests to enjoy an experience with these remarkable creatures.
 Gorilla Trekking is truly a once in a lifetime experience.

-Ngorongoro Crater Africa’s Garden of Eden, the Ngorongoro Crater, is a natural amphitheatre which plays host to a procession of wild animals.
+Africa’s Garden of Eden, the Ngorongoro Crater National Park, is a natural amphitheatre which plays host to a procession of wild animals.
 This unique and fascinating place is the world’s largest unbroken caldera which was formed when its volcano top erupted, leaving fertile plains in its place.
 Before this happened, it was actually the highest mountain in Africa, towering over the nearby Kilimanjaro.

-Zanzibar Zanzibar Island is a dream destination.
+Zanzibar Archipelago is a dream destination.
 With a fascinating history, the mesmerising Stone Town and stunning beaches, Zanzibar offers visitors an ideal holiday destination.
 A popular way to end a safari is to spend it on one of Zanzibar’s magnificent beaches or untouched islands along the Indian Ocean.

-The Great Migration Each year around 1.5 million wildebeests and 300,000 zebras – along with other antelope – gather up their young and start their long trek from Tanzania’s Serengeti Plains, further north to Kenya’s Masai Mara National Reserve, millions of animals are on the move.
+Each year around 1.5 million wildebeests and 300,000 zebras – along with other antelope – gather up their young and start their long trek.
+From Tanzania’s Serengeti Plains, further north to Kenya’s Masai Mara National Reserve, millions of animals are on the move.
 The animals cross the plains and rivers in search of food and water as the seasons change.
-This is considered the main attraction of the migration – the spectacular sight of thousands of animals galloping across the plains and fording the raging, crocodile-infested rivers.
+This is considered the main attraction of the migration.
+The spectacular sight of thousands of animals galloping across the plains and fording the raging, crocodile-infested rivers.

 In Tanzania, the best time to witness the migration is probably in February and March.
 The animals are grazing now and can be seen in their immense numbers.
 It is good for seeing the animals give birth and to witness the baby animals find their feet.
 It is at this time that the predator activity is at its highest too.

-Kenya Kenya has an incredible array of excellent parks and the best time to visit these would be during the dry seasons.
+Kenya has an incredible array of excellent parks and the best time to visit these would be during the dry seasons.
 Dry seasons in Kenya are January through March and July through October.
 At that time of year, the climate is mild and dry and the game viewing is at its peak.
 The animals gather in large numbers around the water holes, rivers and lakes, so they are easier to find.
 The vegetation is also less lush which allows the animals to be seen easier from a distance.
 As we said earlier though, the off-seasons can be equally rewarding.

 Tanzania has two different circuits with differing weather patterns.
 In the south, there is one rainy season, from November to March.
 The perfect time to visit is during the June to November dry season as the animals tend to congregate around permanent water and it isn’t so hot and humid.

-Uganda Gorilla trekking in Uganda is a year-round activity but when you’re hiking the rainforests it will be more enjoyable to go in the drier and cooler months of January and February and again from June to September are therefore the best time we recommend you to visit Uganda.
+Gorilla trekking in Uganda is a year-round activity.
+But when you’re hiking the rainforests it will be more enjoyable to go in the drier and cooler months.
+January and February and again from June to September are therefore the best time we recommend you to visit Uganda.
 Although rain is likely all year round, the rainy seasons (March-April and October-November) make the trek up to the gorillas particularly difficult.

-Rwanda Like Uganda, gorilla trekking in Rwanda can be done all year although there are times that are more suitable than others.
+Like Uganda, gorilla trekking in Rwanda can be done all year.
+However, there are times that are more suitable than others.
 The best time to visit Rwanda for a gorilla trek is during the short dry season from mid-December to early February.
 You might also want to go over the long dry season months of June to September.
 These periods offer the easiest hiking conditions and the lowest malaria risk.